NCEAS/metadig-webapp/README.md

 This project builds a 'metadig-webapp.war' file that can be deployed in the Tomcat webapps directory.
 Depending on the Tomcat configuration, the war may be unpacked automatically each time a new version is copied in place.

-The Docker container is also delivered to DockerHub that can be obtained with
+The Docker container is also delivered to GHCR that can be obtained with

 ```
 docker pull ghcr.io/nceas/metadig-controller